stephanme/pv-control/README.md

 METER, WALLBOX and CAR refer to implementation classes for the energy meter, the wallbox and the car:
 - METER = KostalMeter|FroniusMeter|SimulatedMeter
 - WALLBOX = GoeWallbox|SimulatedWallbox|SimulatedWallboxWithRelay
+- RELAY = RaspiPhaseRelay|SimulatedPhaseRelay
 - CAR = VolkswagenIDCar|SimulatedCar|NoCar

-CONFIG is a json with 'meter', 'wallbox', 'car' and 'controller' configuration structures.
-The config parameters depend on the METER, WALLBOX and CAR type.
+CONFIG is a json with 'meter', 'wallbox', 'relay', 'car' and 'controller' configuration structures.
+The config parameters depend on the METER, WALLBOX, RELAY and CAR type.
 See the corresponding ...Config data classes in the source files `meter.py`, `wallbox.py`, `car.py` and `chargecontroller.py`.

 HOST, PORT and BASEHREF configure the web server.
 BASEHREF can be used to add a prefix to the web server url so that it matches `ng build --base-href BASEHREF/` if not running behind an ingres on k8s.

+HOSTNAME should be set to the host or node name where pvcontrol is running (e.g. by k8s metadata).
+Allows to automatically disable the phase relay when not deployed on correct hardware, i.e. pv-control still works but with reduced functionality.

 ## Installation